REACH Regulations on Substances Restrictions

 The Annex contains restrictions on the marketing and use of hazardous substances adopted since 1976 in the framework of Directive 76/769/EEC.
 Title VIII and Annex XVII of REACH entered into force in June 2009.

 Recent Revisions and Amendments

 Annex XVII underwent revision; consequently, it encompassed recent restrictions from Directive 76/769/EEC on PFOS, arsenic, mercury in measuring devices, DEGME, DEGBE, MDI, cyclohexane, and ammonium nitrate.
 This amended version became Commission Regulation (EC) 552/2009 on June 22, 2009, altering European Parliament and Council Regulation (EC) 1907/2006 about REACH’s Annex XVII.

 Anticipated Changes and Future Amendments

-The Commission is preparing a change to the next update of Annex XVII of REACH and the amendment should be adopted by the Commission in spring 2010.
+The Commission is actively working on a change for the next update of Annex XVII of REACH.
+Furthermore, it plans to adopt the amendment in spring 2010.

 Further information can be found: